-The 8 Golden Rules to Consultative Selling
+The 8 Golden Rules of Mastering Consultative Selling

-Now you know exactly what consultative selling is, you can start to apply the 8 golden rules to your sales process – check them out below.
+Now you know exactly what consultative selling is, you can start to apply the 8 golden rules to your sales process.
+Check them out below.

 1. Know Everything About Your Products

-- go on a plant tour
+- Go on a plant tour

-- do a site inspection
+- Do a site inspection

-- talk to people in other departments
+- Talk to people in other departments

-- read your brochures and other marketing materials
+- Read your brochures and other marketing materials

-- talk to customers
+- Talk to customers

-- talk to other vendors and suppliers
+- Talk to other vendors and suppliers

 2. Establish a Clear Sales Roadmap